Substance Misuse Service Mapping

 The West Virginia Department of Health and Human Resources provides homeless services to West Virginia citizens when such services are appropriate and available under the circumstances.
 These services include:

--working with state and community organizations in developing and providing services that are reasonable and
+- Working with state and community organizations in developing and providing services that are reasonable and cost effective

-You can visit the Homeless Shelter Directory to find a shelter nearest to you.
+Visit the Homeless Shelter Directory to find a shelter nearest you.

 Child Abuse Prevention Programs

-You can also visit the Strengthening Families home visitation program for more information.
+Visit the Strengthening Familes home visitation program for more information.

-Partners in Prevention-a model based on the belief that child well-being hinges on the capacity of local communities to support families and protect children.
+Partners in Prevention- A model based on the belief that chld well-being hinges on the capacity of local communities to support families and protect children.

-To find a list of available social services in your county view a quick list of Family Resource Networks and community resource guides.
+To find a list of available social services in your county, view the list of Family Resource Networks and community resource guides.

-You can download a PDF copy of the contact person for the Family Resource Center in each county.
-To view the Family Resource Center Map, click here.
+You can download a PDF listing of contacts for the Family Resource Center in each county.
+To view the Family Resource Center Map, click HERE.